 30 x 42 cm

-There are limitless proofs of the Pythagorean theorem but this is the one most often taught at school.
+There are limitless proofs of the Pythagorean theorem but this is the one most often taught in schools.
 It has probably inspired, bemused and terrorised millions.

 March 2019